henriquecscode/discordbot_betitchan/README.md

 # discordbot_betitchan
-uses node.js with discord.js dependencies to create a discord bot
+Uses node.js with discord.js dependencies to create a discord bot Being hosted on glitch.com.
+Logged in with stromi's account through github.